-Brands are exploring new ways to secure trust due to burgeoning consumer concerns regarding product authenticity and sustainability.
-Blockchain provides a way to convince consumers of the authenticity of their products, mitigating the risk of counterfeit products and boosting marketplaces for everything from car parts to gemstones.
+Brands are exploring new ways to secure trust due to burgeoning consumer concerns regarding product authenticity and sustainability, and blockchain provides a way to convince consumers of the authenticity of their luxury and other products.
+This mitigates the risk of counterfeit products and boosts marketplaces for everything from car parts to gemstones.

 This is of particular interest for luxury goods brands as they see blockchain as a way to add value to products and boost brand equity by ensuring authenticity, especially for pre-owned items.
 Recently, three major luxury brands in Louis Vuitton Moet Hennessy (LVMH), Prada and Cartier joined forces to create Aura, the first blockchain consortium focused on providing a platform for tracking product history and proof of the authenticity of luxury goods.
 Microsoft and the blockchain-native company ConsenSys are helping the luxury brands develop the technological infrastructure for the solution.

 Fake goods are a trillion-dollar industry

 Every industry rife with counterfeiting, from sports ticketing to drugs, is in a dire need of a secure and transparent ledger.
 The market for fake goods has boomed in recent years, with the global trade in counterfeits estimated to be a trillion-dollar industry.
 Luxury brands, where product authenticity is paramount, have been particularly affected by the surge in fake goods.
 The clientele for luxury products shows an above-average loyalty and an accompanying willingness to pay a premium for increased quality and status.